 Mr. Farkas presented several slides and maps the first heat map: Advanced Manufacturing.
 The map indicates that there is a high density of jobs in Lowell and Lawrence.
 There is more manufacturing taking place in the region than people think.
 Ms. Fitzpatrick commented that the visuals are more effective, you can immediately see the snapshot of the industry.
 Mr. Farkas commented that transportation remains the big issue especially in the dark red area of 495.
 Transportation is the next issue to be tackled as part of regional planning.

 The second heat map: Healthcare.
-The map indicates a more consolidated density based around the major hospitals, Lowell General, Lawrence General and the smaller health centers in the urban area.
+The map indicates a more consolidated density based around the major hospitals, Lowell General, Lawrence General, and the smaller health centers in the urban area.
 Mr. DaSilva asked if the maps included pharmacy.
 Mr. Farkas stated that he didn’t believe they were specifically targeted for pharmacy.

 The third heat map: IT.
 This map is job posting based-the darker color indicates more job postings.
-The Greater Lowell area has the darkest in the region which makes sense with Kronos, Red Hat and Lockheed Martin.
+The Greater Lowell area has the darkest in the region which makes sense with Kronos, Red Hat, and Lockheed Martin.
 Mr. Wrobel asked if there were enough employees to fill the open positions.
 Mr. Farkas stated that it was the issue that they were seeing.

 Demographic slide: The chart indicates that the population age 24 and under are more concentrated in city/urban areas.
 At the Career Center level, the age breakdown is as follows: Under 21 10%, 22-45 43% and 46-54 21%.
 Ages 65 and older for the region is high.
 At ages 55 and older, 30% are utilizing the Career Center.